CERN (Yellow) Reports

 The e-publishing service will be responsible for the smooth running of the procedure, and Jens Vigen can always be contacted in case of problems concerning deadlines, presentation, etc.

-Jens Vigen (GS/SIS, 72410) will attribute the ISBN/ISSN, the CERN Report number and the DOI after the final document has been approved by the CREB.
+Jens Vigen (RCS/SIS, 72410) will attribute the ISBN/ISSN, the CERN Report number and the DOI after the final document has been approved by the CREB.

 Please note that no commitment to publish a CERN Report can be made without the prior agreement of the CREB.
 In particular, organizers of conferences, workshops or other events should not undertake to publish the proceedings as a CERN Report without prior agreement of the CREB.